qase-tms/qase-python/qase-api-client/docs/RunsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **run_update_external_issue**
-> run_update_external_issue(code, runexternal_issues)
+> run_update_external_issue(code, run_external_issues)

 Update external issues for runs

 This method allows you to update links between test runs and external issues (such as Jira tickets).

-You can use this endpoint to: - Link test runs to external issues by providing the external issue identifier (e.g., \"PROJ-1234\") - Update existing links by providing a new external issue identifier - Remove existing links by setting the external_issue field to null  **Important**: Each test run can have only one link with an external issue.
+You can use this endpoint to:
+- Link test runs to external issues by providing the external issue identifier (e.g., "PROJ-1234")
+- Update existing links by providing a new external issue identifier
+- Remove existing links by setting the external_issue field to null

+**Important**: Each test run can have only one link with an external issue.
 If a test run already has an external issue link, providing a new external_issue value will replace the existing link.

 The endpoint supports both Jira Cloud and Jira Server integrations.
 Each request can update multiple test run links in a single operation.

 ### Example